 Yes, we do.

 It is a small but reliable company, with strong technical aptitude.

-And while there are certain areas that it can improve – knowledge base, site, the InterServer login area – where it counts the most the company delivers.
-Strong uptime, excellent speed, and a very good support team, together with the locked price for life make it a top choice for more technically inclined webmasters.
+And while there are certain areas that it can improve – knowledge base, the InterServer login area – where it counts the most the company delivers.
+Strong uptime, excellent speed, and a very good support team, together with the locked price for life make it a top choice for more technically inclined webmasters who expect moderate traffic.